 Take A Beautiful Fall Foliage Road Trip To See Nebraska Autumn Colors

-It’s when the weather starts getting cooler and the leaves begin to change colors that Nebraska really shines.
+It’s when the weather starts getting cooler and the leaves begin to change colors that natural attractions in Nebraska really shine.
 The trees and prairies light up in shades of gold, orange, and red, putting on a show in the way that only the natural world of the Cornhusker State can.
-There are hundreds of scenic drives all across Nebraska that you can take to enjoy the spectacle this fall, drives in all forms and iterations, but a drive down the Heritage Highway in the heart of our state offers up the best fall foliage in Nebraska.
+There are hundreds of scenic drives in Nebraska that you can take to enjoy the spectacle this fall, routes in all forms and iterations, but a drive down the Heritage Highway in the heart of our state offers up the best fall foliage in Nebraska.

 Autumn is for cozying up and enjoying the beauty of the great outdoors with a cup of coffee in hand.
 Make sure you experience the heart of Nebraska before the cold sets in!
 Grab some hot cocoa and fill up the gas tank, because the fall colors in Nebraska are truly something to celebrate.